ucb-bar/gemmini/README.md

 ```
 **Action:** Scratchpad[rs2] <= Scratchpad[rs3] \* Scratchpad[rs4] + Scratchpad[rs1]

+**Notes on addressing:**
+- For B or D, the address can be replaced with all high bits to input a 0 matrix instead.
+- If the 32nd bit of any address is high, it will point to the accumulator's memory space.

 ### Preloading
 **Format:** `matmul.preload rs1, rs2`
-- `rs1` = local scratchpad address (systolic array single-axis addressed) of D matrix.
-If this is set to all high bits, then D will be a 0 matrix
+- `rs1` = local scratchpad address (systolic array single-axis addressed) of D matrix (when output-stationary), or B matrix (when weight-stationary)
-- `rs2` = local scratchpad address (systolic array single-axis addressed) of C matrix
+- `rs2` = local scratchpad address (systolic array single-axis addressed) of C matrix.
+If this is set to all high bits, then C will not be written to the scratchpad.
+If the 32nd _and_ 31st bits are high, the result will be accumulated on top of the previous result pointed to by this address in the accumulator
 - `funct` = 6

 **Commit Behavior:** This instruction commits on the cycle after the systolic array receives it.
 The systolic array remains idle until the subsequent OS/WS specific instructions are seen.